V-Ray for 3ds Max → V-Ray for Cinema 4D — Keep Every Material

 VRay Proxy

 References to .vrmesh files are preserved in the Cinema 4D scene.
-VRay for C4D loads the proxy geometry at render time, keeping your scene lightweight.
+V-Ray for Cinema 4D loads the proxy geometry at render time, keeping your scene lightweight.
 Proxy transforms, material overrides, and display modes all transfer.

 VRay Clipper